hero media

 Unforgettable cultural experiences await.

-I chat with Ikey Kogvek from Gjoa Haven, Canada, who works in the community’s greenhouse (made from shipping containers) which provides fresh fruits and vegetables to the 1300 people, even in the sunless winter months.
-He shares his love for volleyball, his fears about the future of his native language, Inuktitut, and he articulates the Inuit people’s deeply held philosophy: “If you respect the land, the land will respect you back”.
+I chat with Ikey Kogvek from Gjoa Haven, Canada, who works in the community’s greenhouse (made from shipping containers) providing fresh fruits and vegetables to the 1300 people, even in the sunless winter months.
+He shares his love for volleyball, his fears about the future of his native language, Inuktitut, and he articulates the Inuit people’s deeply held philosophy: “If you respect the land, the land will respect you back".

 Aleq Peary, a traditional hunter from Qaanaaq, northern Greenland, knows visitors struggle with the idea of hunting narwals, seals and polar bears.
 He explains why, for example, it’s important that his 15-year-old has learned to hunt from a kayak, the old way, the way ancestors preferred.
 Inuits respect the animals, he says, use the meat for essential nutrition, and the skins as insulation against the minus-40-degree winters.
 I learn all these things before I even take a single step ashore.